-This short article aims to make the reader aware of the roots of rejection and give a spiritual response to encourage the reader to delve more into this topic.
+This short article aims to make the reader aware of the roots of rejection, the fear of being unloved and give a spiritual response to encourage the reader to delve more into this topic.
 It is based on the writer's own experience of facing fear in her life, which she did through the psychological programme ASCA Survivor to Thriver as well as her relationship with Jesus.

 When men lived and hunted in packs, actual physical death would result to an individual who was cut off from the rest of the pack.
 The limbic system (that part of the brain which regulates emotions) in modern man still unconsciously carries the fear of such a death.